JCON3DEV/JCON3DEV/README.md

 ### This [portfolio site link](https://github.com/JCON3DEV/portfolio) is a showcase of my current work.

 ### and here is some more information about me;
 I'm a devoted metal head whos secret shame is also listening to a bit of Enya (but shhh dont tell anyone).
-Always having been fascinated by computer software and solving problems, I have turned this passion into creating websites and apps.
+Always having been fascinated by computer software and solving problems all my life and now I have turned this passion into creating websites and apps.
+I am always experimenting, always learning, and never bored.

 - 🔭 I am currently working on my React app - Workout of the Day
 - 🌱 I am currently studying React in more depth.